Mercury is used in many measuring devices mainly in hospitals, clinics and doctors’ offices but also for in other measuring and control equipment.

 Relevant legislation and NGO policy work

-In October 2009, Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) published their Opinion on: Mercury Sphygmomanometers in Healthcare and the Feasibility of Alternatives (380KB)
+In October 2009, Scientific Committee on Emerging and Newly Identified Health Risks (SCENIHR) published their Opinion on: Mercury Sphygmomanometers in Healthcare and the Feasibility of Alternatives.

-The Risk Assessment and Socio-economic Analysis Committees of ECHA (RAC, SEAC) will give their opinions on the suggested restriction taking into account comments submitted by the interested parties during the public consultation (see Art 70 and 71). [expected by March 2011].
-Furthermore, interested parties will have a possibility to comment the draft opinion of SEAC. [expected summer-autumn 2011]
+The Risk Assessment and Socio-economic Analysis Committees of ECHA (RAC, SEAC gave their opinions on the suggested restriction taking into account comments submitted by the interested parties during the public consultation (see Art 70 and 71).

 Information on the measuring devices